joannac-/playbook/template.md

 Background information necessary to understand the problem.

-## Diagnosis and Prescription
+## Diagnosis and Remediation

 ### Symptom 1

 Describe specific symptoms (e.g., log lines or patterns in statistics)

-Prescription: describe steps to fix / avoid this symptom
+Remediation: describe steps to fix / avoid this symptom

 ### Symtom 2